futuredesigners485/Tareek-/About "Tareek" Project.md

-"Tareeq" is an innovative system that facilitates transportation in major cities.
+"Tareek" is an innovative system that facilitates transportation in major cities.
 It provides real-time information about microbuses and their routes, helping users reach their destinations easily and with minimal effort and time.